royal-peptides.com

 Yes.
 A single verified batch can be distributed through more than one vendor.

-A single validated batch may move through multiple verified distributors.
-That means more than one company can carry products originating from the same tested source lot.
+A validated batch may move through multiple verified distributors.
+More than one company can carry products from the same tested source lot.

-In that situation, the report name may not match the storefront name, even though the batch data, compound identity, and purity results still apply to the product being offered.
+In that case, the report name may not match the storefront name, even though the batch data and purity results still apply.

 04